gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    discarded.

-   2. In case the SCTP layer indicates an end to a user message, e.g. when receiving a MSG_EOR in a recvmsg() call when using the API described in {{RFC6458}}, and the last buffered DTLS record length field does not match, i.e., the DTLS record is incomplete.
+   2. In case the SCTP layer indicates an end to a user message, e.g., when receiving a MSG_EOR in a recvmsg() call when using the API described in {{RFC6458}}, and the last buffered DTLS record length field does not match, i.e., the DTLS record is incomplete.